hitokiri-mata/katacoda-courses/kubernetes-observability/efk/intro.md

 Containers should only produce logs as event streams and leave the aggregation and routing to other services on Kubernetes.
 This pattern is emphasized as factor [11 Logs](https://12factor.net/logs) of the [The Twelve Factors App methodology](https://12factor.net/).

 Commonly the three components ElasticSearch, Fluentd, and Kibana (EFK) are combined for the stack.
-There is a slight twist to use Fluent Bit instead of Fluentd.
+Sometimes stack use Fluent bit instead of Fluentd.
 Fluent Bit is mostly functionally the same, but lighter in features and size.
+Other solutions sometimes use Logstash (ELK) instead of Fluentd.

+This EFK stack solution uses the YAML files defined for the Minikube Addon called EFK.
+There are many ways to install a EFK stack and they vary in complexity.
+The preferred method is an EFK operator installed with a Helm chart.

 ## Aggregation: ElasticSearch ##